jkielbaey/avida/README.md

  Total ==>         $ 199.35
 ```

-## Development

-To be documented.

 ## Contributing

 1. Fork it!
 1. Create your feature branch: `git checkout -b my-new-feature`
 1. Commit your changes: `git commit -am 'Add some feature'`
 1. Push to the branch: `git push origin my-new-feature`
-1. Submit a pull request :Do us.
+1. Submit a pull request :D.

 ## License